2005 Ducati Monster S2R Review

 The S2R’s proven and versatile Desmodue 800cc engine is more manageable than the Superbike-bred 996cc powerplant in its big brother, the exalted S4R.
 However, you won’t feel deprived.
 Be assured, though, that in stock trim the S2R has plenty of sumptuous horsepower long before you hit the rev limiter, and that Monsters work best when growling, not screaming.

 The 800cc engine delivers plenty of low-end torque, courtesy of two valves per cylinder, and an even progressive powerband from the tachometer’s lower digits all the way to red line.
 This predictability is welcome, given the Monster’s short wheelbase and steep steering head angle, where explosive, excessive power could turn the S2R’s quick turning and feather-light responsiveness into a white-knuckle affair for some.

-Part of any Monster’s appeal is its short, low, compact design.
-The seat and tank configuration, coupled with the design of the frame, allows the rider’s body mass to sink in just above the engine; you feel like an integral part of the machine.
-This positioning, and the handlebar placement, enable the confidence-inspiring leverage and high visual line-of-sight of an upright motorcycle while maintaining an extremely low center of gravity.
+Part of any Monster’s appeal is short, low, compact design.
+The seat and tank configuration, coupled with the design of the frame, allows the rider’s body-mass to sink in just above the engine; you feel like an integral part of the machine.
+This positioning, along with the handlebar placement, enables the confidence-inspiring leverage and high visual line-of-sight of an upright motorcycle while maintaining a low center of gravity.

-Pleasing stylistic touches abound on the Monster: 5-spoke Marchesini wheels, a tapered Magura aluminum handlebar, functional mirrors and beautifully shaped clutch and brake levers which accent the natural motion of the fingers.
+Pleasing stylistic touches abound on the Monster S2R, including the 5-spoke Marchesini wheels, a tapered Magura aluminum handlebar, functional mirrors and beautifully shaped clutch and brake levers which accent the natural motion of the fingers.